Salvage Titles Explained (2026 Detailed Guide)

 Most companies have specific requirements that you’ll have to meet before they sell you coverage for your rebuilt car.
 You’ll probably face limitations on your policy as well.
 It’s vital that you compare insurance quotes to get the best deal possible.

-Getting insurance on a rebuilt title might sound confusing, but the process doesn’t need to be stressful.
-Rebuilt cars require more work to get them street-legal, but the effort will be well worth it after you can drive your car.
+Getting auto insurance with a rebuilt title might seem confusing, but the process doesn’t have to be stressful.
+Rebuilt cars require more work to be street-legal, but the effort is worthwhile once you can drive.

 Take the following steps to secure insurance for your rebuilt car:

 Deciding to buy a car with a salvage title is nothing to walk into lightly.
 Salvage titles come with cheaper price tags, often 20%-40% less than a used vehicle with a clear title.
 Most people who buy salvage titles use them for parts.
-For more details, read our article Should I buy a car that was totaled?
+For more details, find out if you should I buy a car that was totaled.

 Frequently Asked Questions